nikpapag/harness-dbdevops-worksop/README.md

 ---

 ### Step 4: Enable Automatic Git-Based Deployment
-1. While in the pipeline studio use the top right navigation bar
+1. While in the pipeline studio, use the top right navigation bar
 2. Click **Triggers**, then **New Trigger**.
 3. Choose **Harness** as the trigger type.